 In the event that Kenton County is deemed to be an Orange or Red Zone County and KCSD is providing in-person instruction, accommodations will be made to high-risk employees (this provision shall not apply to temporary or substitute employees) who request an alternative or virtual work assignment.
-These accommodations will apply until the eligible employee is at least 7 calendar days
+These accommodations will apply until the eligible employee is at least 7 calendar days past the final dose of the complete vaccination series for the applicable vaccine, unless the Centers for Disease Control and Prevention ("CDC") or the Food and Drug Administration ("FDA") recommend against someone with the employee's health conditions receiving the vaccine.
+This requirement for accommodations does not apply to employees who decline the vaccine for reasons other than CDC or FDA recommendations.
+For the purposes of this Order, a high-risk employee is an employee who has documentation from a qualified healthcare provider that he or she meets the following criteria for high risk developed by the Food and Drug Administration:

-- a.
+a.
 Has a body mass index (BMI) greater than or equal to 35;

-- b.
+b.
 Has chronic kidney disease;

-- c.
-Has diabetes:
+c.
+Has diabetes;

-- d.
+d.
 Has immunosuppressive disease;

-- e.
+e.
 Is currently receiving immunosuppressive treatment;

-- f.
-Is 65+ years of age (no statement from healthcare provider required for age alone); OR

-- g.
-Is 55+ years of age AND has

-- i. cardiovascular disease.
+f.
+Is 65+ years of age (no statement from healthcare provider required for age alone); OR g.
+Is 55+ years of age AND has i. cardiovascular disease, ii. hypertension, OR iii. chronic obstructive pulmonary disease/other chronic respiratory disease.

-- ii. hypertension, OR

-- iii. chronic obstructive pulmonary disease/other chronic respiratory disease.

-Should state or health officials require in-person classes to cease, or, if an employee is required to physically be absent from work due to COVID-19 medical provisions per the FFCRA and/or state officials, some, but not all employee types, may be eligible for telework dependent upon the availability as determined by the immediate supervisor.
+Should state or health officials require in-person classes to cease, or, if an employee is required to physically be absent from work due to COVID-19, some, but not all employee types, may be eligible for telework dependent upon the availability as determined by the immediate supervisor.
 After consultation with their supervisor, employees eligible for telework may work from their assigned work location(s) while following all healthy at work guidelines or may choose to work from home.
 Those choosing to work from home must have the technology and resources necessary to effectively perform their position, must fulfill their regular scheduled hours and days, and must be available for contact by any District stakeholder as needed throughout normal work hours.